catonetworks/terraform-cato-ipsec-aws-transit-gateway/README.md

 ## NOTE
 - For help with finding exact sytax to match site location for city, state_name, country_name and timezone, please refer to the [cato_siteLocation data source](https://registry.terraform.io/providers/catonetworks/cato/latest/docs/data-sources/siteLocation).
 - For help with finding a license id to assign, please refer to the [cato_licensingInfo data source](https://registry.terraform.io/providers/catonetworks/cato/latest/docs/data-sources/licensingInfo).
-- You will need to provide a primary and secondary allocated IP Address from the Cato Console for Cato to build the tunnel with.
+- You will need to provide a primary and secondary allocated IP Address from the Cato Console for Cato to build the tunnels with.

 ## Usage